GiuliaMar02/newproject/sparql.md

 ```

 ### ✅ Results
 The query returned the same two IRIs found in Query 1, which means that "Abbazia di San Silvestro" does not exist as a Cultural Property (cp), only as a Subject (as seen in Query 3).
-This confirms that ArCo represents only one cultural property under the IRI for Abbazia di Nonantola.

 ---

 ## Query 5 — General search for “Abbazia” entities